AnyLog-co/documentation/examples/Sample Python Scripts/README.md

 Detailed information is available in the following documents:
 * [Adding data](../../adding%20data.md) - an overview on how data is added to AnyLog nodes.
 * [Mapping Data](../../mapping%20data%20to%20tables.md) - Mapping source data to a target format.
-* [REST Calls](../../using%20rest.md) - Using REST calls to deliver data to an AnyLog Node
+* [REST Calls](../../using%20rest.md) - Using REST calls to deliver data to an AnyLog Node.
-* [Message Broker](../../message%20broker.md) - Declaring AnyLog as a message broker
+* [Message Broker](../../message%20broker.md) - Declaring AnyLog as a message broker.

 ## Sending Data
 [send_data.py](data/send_data.py) is a python script to send timestamp & value data (see the example below) into AnyLog node via _REST_ (_POST_ or _PUT_)  or _MQTT_.